 This committee is charged to provide gardens of natural beauty for the people who live in Charlotte and the many who visit.
 Tasks will be accomplished by volunteers who will plant and maintain the gardens and container pots in Ontario Beach Park and adjacent areas.
-Currently the committee is preparing for spring planting and mulching.

 This committee is charged with planning and implementing effective internal and external communication systems that support responsive, interactive and timely modes of communications between the board and community members using a variety of media outlets.
 The committee is also charged to assess the usefulness of current options and make recommendations regarding their disposition as well as suggest potential new applications.

 Tasks include managing the CCA website, publishing the monthly newsletter, facilitating the CCA Facebook page, and sending email blasts to members to keep them informed.
-A plan is currently underway to phase in a redesign of the CCA website to make it more efficient, interactive and user-friendly.

 Assistant Editor: Work with editor to organize articles and advertising and compile the newsletter each month.
 Some writing required.
 Coordinate with Printer to submit completed file, review draft and pick up newsletters by 3rd Friday of the month.
 Follow up formatting to upload file to CCA Website once mailings are completed.
 Timing: Must be available for approximately one week starting the 2nd Thursday through the 3rd Friday to compile, review, and submit to printer.

 Requirements: Knowledge of MS Publisher, or excellent knowledge of MS Word .
 Will be required to have MS Publisher on your laptop or PC.
 (CCA can help with purchasing if needed).
 Must be flexible during that week to make updates/corrections as needed in order to meet printing deadline.